Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Mar On 6th March 4,000 women protesters march from Hyde Park to Downing Street in the UK's biggest ever women's liberation demonstration.

-Poet and novelist Stevie Smith dies on 7th March, aged 68.
+The poet and novelist Stevie Smith dies of a brain tumour on 7th March, aged 68.

 Charles Manson and three members of his hippy cult, Susan Atkins, Patricia Krenwinkel and Leslie Van Houten, are sentenced to death in Los Angeles on 29th March.